timothylwarren/bds311-sp21/lecture_notes/lec_wk05.md

 [Permutation visual explanation](https://www.jwilber.me/permutationtest/)

 - Summary Procedure
-    1. Choose a test statistic (often the difference in means between two grooupd)
+    1. Choose a test statistic (often the difference in means between two groups)
     2. Shuffle the labels of the original sample and compute the test statistic.
     3. Repeat the shuffling (permutation) many times, recording test statistics.
     4. Compare distributions of test statistics from permuted experiments with observed value.